A support theorem for Hilbert schemes of planar curves, II: Introduction

 \end{theorem}

 In fact, the original Gopakumar-Vafa prediction spoke only of the specialization $\LL=1$; we are giving a refined version.
-We will prove a still stronger version of this result, valid in \'etale cohomology for curves over a finite field.
-In particular, the Galois group naturally acts on the left hand side, and we will give a Galois-equivariant version of the right hand side.
-The result as stated follows from Corollary \ref{cor:weightpolyic} combined with Theorem \ref{thm:jac}.
+This result follows from Corollary \ref{cor:weightpolyic} combined with Theorem \ref{thm:jac} .
 The second generalization of $\chi(\overline{J}_\rC)$ introduces new spaces instead of a cohomological filtration.
 In general, these spaces should be the $\Syst(\rC)$ above, or as Pandharipande and Thomas call them, $\mathrm{Pairs}(\rC)$ \cite{PT}.
 When $\rC$ is Gorenstein, and in particular in the locally planar case to which we confine ourselves here, these are isomorphic to the Hilbert schemes.
 Unlike the Jacobians, the enumerative information contained in these spaces is most naturally related to counting disconnected curves; the two are conjecturally related by an exponential.
 The pairs spaces were introduced to study enumerative geometry on 3-folds \cite{PT, PT3}; but more relevant to our present work on locally planar curves are their uses in studying curves on surfaces \cite{S, KST, KT, KS, GS, GS2}, knot invariants \cite{ObS, ORS, GORS, DSV, DHS, M}, and the geometry of the Hitchin system \cite{CDP}.

 We introduce some notation.
 Form the group ring $\ZZ[[\ZZ^{vertices}]]$, i.e. the power series ring $\ZZ[[Q^{v_1}, Q^{v_2}, \ldots]]$ on the vertices of the graph.
 This is where curve counting really happens, but as we count only reduced curves, we pass to the quotient by the ideal $(Q^{2v_1}, Q^{2v_2}, \ldots)$.
 On this quotient ring, we define an exponential